CEA-LIST/CinguParam/README.md

 # CinguParam -- HE parameters for all

-The goal of **CinguParam** project is to generate and store parameter sets for homomorphic encryption.
+The goal of **CinguParam** project is to generate and store parameter sets for [LWE](https://cims.nyu.edu/~regev/papers/lwesurvey.pdf)-based homomorphic cryptosystems.

-It also permits to estimate the security level of a parameter set against [LWE](https://cims.nyu.edu/~regev/papers/lwesurvey.pdf) attacks using the [LWE-Estimator](https://bitbucket.org/malb/lwe-estimator).
+It also permits to estimate the security level of a parameter set against LWE attacks using the [LWE-Estimator](https://bitbucket.org/malb/lwe-estimator).

-Parameter sets are usable within [Cingulata](https://github.com/CEA-LIST/Cingulata), a compiler toolchain and RTE for running C++ programs over encrypted data by means of fully homomorphic encryption techniques.
+Parameter sets for Brakerski/Fan-Vercauteren cryptosystem are selected automatically within [Cingulata](https://github.com/CEA-LIST/Cingulata), a compiler toolchain and RTE for running C++ programs over encrypted data by means of fully homomorphic encryption techniques.

 More information is available on [CinguParam wiki](https://github.com/CEA-LIST/CinguParam/wiki).